 How to Remove SecureTab from Windows.

-Step 3: Clean any registries, created by SecureTab on your computer.
+Step 4: Clean Any registries, Created by SecureTab on Your PC.

 The usually targeted registries of Windows machines are the following: